-A student will be placed on inactive status when failing to complete nine credits within a 12-month period based on the date of admission to the program.
+A student will be placed on inactive status when failing to complete the minimum number of program credits within a 12-month period based on the date of admission to the program.
 The student will receive a letter from the Registrar notifying him or her of this status change.

-When the student completes nine credits within 1 calendar year, he or she will be placed back on active status.
+When the student completes the minimum number of program credits within 1 calendar year, he or she will be placed back on active status.
 (Note: seminars alone do not count toward academic credit and meeting this requirement.)

-If the student does not complete at least nine credits within 1 year of being placed on inactive status, he or she will be referred to the Progression Committee for possible dismissal from the program.
+If the student does not complete at least the minimum number of program credits within 1 year of being placed on inactive status, he or she will be referred to the Progression Committee for possible dismissal from the program.
 A student may be placed on inactive status only once during enrollment in DE programs.
 The student will be dismissed from the program if he or she fails to meet the yearly requirements for coursework progression a second time.